Blazemeter/taurus/site/dat/docs/CommandLine.md

   1. `/etc/bzt.d` directory, contains machine-wide configs
   1. `~/.bzt-rc` file, contained in user's home directory (holds per-user preferences) is added to list after per-machine configs
   1. all command-line passed configs (like `bzt config-1.yml config-2.json`) are added to list after per-user config
-  1. any data passed to stdin (like `./generate-config.sh | bzt`) is written to temporary file and that file is added to configs list
   1. all JMX shorthand configs generated and added to list (to support `bzt my-existing.jmx` launching)
   1. files list is loaded according to the [merge rules](ConfigSyntax.md#multiple-files-merging-rules)
   1. [included configs](ConfigSyntax.md#Included-Configs) loaded and merged